opencor/opencor-user-documentation/src/plugins/editing/cellmlTextView.rst

 CellML Text format
 ------------------

-The CellML Text format offers, for the large part, a one-to-one mapping to the CellML format with the view of making it easier to create and edit CellML files.
+The :ref:`CellML Text format <plugins_editing_cellmlTextView_cellmlTextFormat>` offers, for the large part, a one-to-one mapping to the CellML format with the view of making it easier to create and edit CellML files.

 Model structure
 ~~~~~~~~~~~~~~~